GraphQLGuide/book/text/bg.md

 Address: 104.27.191.39
 ```

-3. Browser sends out a message to the Internet that looks like this:
+- Browser sends out a message to the internet that looks like this:

 ```
 IP to 104.27.191.39